chef-boneyard/chef-rfc/rfc1-in_parallel.md

 ## Custom parallelization

 Some resource types (such as packages) handle parallelization internally.
 We will create a directive allowing multiple resources to collaborate and run a single parallel thing to handle multiple actions.
 For example, if you wrote 10 package directives inside `resource_group :parallel`, they would cooperate and run a single package installation command, passing all the packages to it.

+### Output formatting: parallelism and streaming

+We will support streamed output from parallel groups, so that you can see when things start and when they end.
+How this happens and what the output looks like will be specified later.